gaehlerm/SoftwareEngineering/README.md

 // see chapter code review in SEG (software engineering at google)

 Code reviews are important to improve the quality of the code.
-This does not work without some critisism.
+This does not work without some criticism.

 A long time ago, in a kingdom far away, software developers started cooperating.
 They shared their code.
 They started working on the same code.
 At the same time.
 And problems started creeping up.
 They needed some software to control the different versions of the code.